jrnd-io/jr-kafka-connect-source/README.md

 ## Configuration

-JR Source Connector can be confgured with:
+JR Source Connector can be configured with:

  - _template_: A valid JR existing template name.
 For a list of template see: https://jrnd.io/docs/#listing-existing-templates
  - _topic_: target topic
- - _poll.ms_: interval in milliseconds to generate a new message.
+ - _frequency_: repeat the creation every X milliseconds.